gbdev/gb-asm-tutorial/src/roadmap.md

 # Roadmap

-The tutorial is split into three sections.
+The tutorial is split into three parts.
-**I strongly advise you go through the tutorial in order!**
+**We strongly advise you go through the tutorial in order!**

 In Part Ⅰ, we run our first "Hello World!" program, which we then dissect to learn what makes the Game Boy tick.